Small data is ideal in situations where large data sets are neither necessary nor practical

 In the information age, data play a fundamental role in corporate development and success.
 Although the concept of big data has been widely adopted by companies, there is another equally relevant but less well-known term: small data.

 In logistics, small data provides multiple applications that contribute to improving efficiency, service quality and customer satisfaction.
-By focusing on specific, detailed information, companies can make better decisions, quickly adapt themselves to market demands and achieve a more favourable competitive position.
+By focusing on specific, detailed information, companies can make better decisions, quickly adapt to market demands and achieve a more favourable competitive position.

 What is small data?

 The small data concept, popularised by marketing expert Martin Lindstrom in his book Small Data: The Tiny Clues that Uncover Huge Trends, came about as a response to the exponential growth of data in the digital world.
-As the amount of available data increased, so did the complexity when it comes to handling them and transforming them into useful information.
+As the amount of available data increased, so did the complexity of handling them and transforming them into useful information.
 In this context, small data presents itself as an alternative way of obtaining relevant and valuable information without having to address the big data challenge.

 Differences between small data and big data